How and Where to Recycle Your Christmas Tree After the Holidays

 - If you miss the collection period, you can cut-up the tree and

-place it in your green (yard waste) container for pick-up on the
+place it in your green (garden waste) container for pick-up on the

-regularly scheduled service day; assuming your area has a yard waste
+regularly scheduled service day; assuming your area has a garden waste

 collection program to which you subscribe.

 Specific local information is given below, where available.
 If no local

 information is provided, and you wish to add it, please use the

 - Greater London and Surrey

 - East Midlands